privacybydesign/pbdf-website/pages/en/irma-explanation.md

   forces whose identifying data are typically not revealed
 * etc.

-Unfortunately, at this stage, IRMA is not so widely accepted and supported yet that all these organisations actually issue IRMA attributes.
-But some of them seriously look at the possibilities.
-The foundation keeps a [public register](https://privacybydesign.foundation/attribute-index/en) of all available IRMA credentials (sets of attributes).
+IRMA attributes are [available](../issuance/) from many sources -- but not from all of the ones listed above.
+The Privacy by Design foundation keeps a [public register](https://privacybydesign.foundation/attribute-index/en) of all available IRMA credentials (sets of attributes).